mribica/mribica.github.com/_posts/2012-11-26-fun-with-git-pre-commit.markdown

 title: "Gitshoot, Fun with git post-commit hook and streamer"
 ---

-For quite some time now I have this idea of creating collection of Gitshots.
+For quite some time now, I have this idea of creating collection of Gitshots.
 Basically, idea is to create git hook that will capture image from webcam on every git commit.
 And here it is, Gitshot.

 ## Capture image from command line